 1911: Harry Robins, a good cornet player, St Agnes Town Band MD.

-1911: “… the Sunday school, and Mr. Benney (superintendent) also spoke, and afterwards a musical social was held, the St Agnes Town Band (under Bandmaster Harry Robins) contributing an excellent programme.
-Mr. Chegwyn, the handyman, of the band, contributed …” (23 February 1911 – Royal Cornwall Gazette)
+1911: St Agnes Town Band (under Bandmaster Harry Robins) contributed an excellent programme.
+Mr. Chegwyn, the handyman, of the band, contributed.
+(23 February 1911 – Royal Cornwall Gazette)

 St Agnes Town Band on the 22nd June 1911 on the occasion of the Coronation of King George V. Jack Salmon is the cornet player on the left of the back row and Alf Roberts and Joe Northey are on the right on tenor horns.
 (Photo: courtesy Clive Benney collection)